-- To inform the Committee of the Council's and the WRC Holdings Group financial performance for the year ended 30 June 2008 and to provide an explanation of major variances. - To summarise achievements for the year ended 30 June 2008. - To update the Committee on the achievements against the published performance targets in the Council's 2007/08 Annual Plan.
+- To inform the Council of the financial performance of the Council and the WRC Holdings Group for the year ended 30 June 2008 and to provide an explanation of major variances. - To summarise achievements for the year ended 30 June 2008. - To update the Council on the achievements against the published performance targets in the Council's 2007/08 Annual Plan.